1. Mama Suds 2. Christina Maser 3. Kind 4. Eco-Me 5. Tandi’s Naturals 6. Sonett 7. Meliora

 Price per ounce: $0.22

-We switched to Kind Laundry sheets a few months ago, and I don’t know that we will ever go back to liquid or powder!
+We switched to Kind Laundry sheets a few months ago, and I don’t know if we will ever go back to liquid or powder!
 With a simple, safe ingredients list, Kind is a completely plastic-free laundry detergent alternative.

 Price per sheet: $0.36